nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

     A pair of tools that allow you to set three vanishing points, and then draw lines in 3-point perspective.

+New "complexity" setting (complexity)

+A new setting that allows certain Magic tools to behave differently (or remove
+    their availability altogether) based on the expertise-level of the user.
+    The new "N-point Perspective" tools and "Clone" tool are affected by this setting.
 Font details shown when selected
     The name and size of the selected font are shown when using the Text and Label tools.